satyajitnayk/bank-apis/important_notes.md

 5. **Limited Token Revocation:**
    - Lack of built-in mechanisms for prompt and dynamic token revocation, making it challenging to invalidate compromised tokens.

+## Script to wait for a service to be ready

+[./wait-for](https://github.com/eficode/wait-for) is a script to wait for another service to become available.